The variable vs fixed mortgage rate decision is one of the biggest a borrower will make when selecting their mortgage.

 These are different economic times, with different consequences of higher rates.

-Therefore, I contend that even with high inflation, we are not likely to see the kind of high 10%+ rates that were seen in the 1980s and 1990s, and that rates will ultimately gravitate downward over the medium-long term.
+Therefore, even with high inflation, we did not see the kind of high 10%+ rates that were seen in the 1980s and 1990s, and that rates will ultimately gravitate downward over the medium-long term.
 The variable rate strategy may be seen like a ‘buy and hold’ stock market strategy.
-Over the long term, you are likely to do well, as long as the shorter term periods of volatility can be withstood.
+Over the long term, you are likely to do well, as long as the shorter term periods of volatility can be withstood, or properly managed.

-The main pre requisite for variable mortgage rates to drop is for inflation to fall to the 2% range.
-It’s projected by the Central Bank of Canada that the economy will run slowly enough by summer 2024, to allow inflation to drop low enough (to the 2% range) for rate cuts to begin.
+It’s projected by the Central Bank of Canada that the economy will run slowly enough in the second half of 2024, for inflation remain low enough for rate cuts to continue.

 Looking at this statement more closely, there are 2 competing forces in the economy now: